nikita-0209/mf-al-gfn/README.md

 python -m pip install .[all]  # Install the remaining dependencies of this package.
 ```

+The experiments with DNA aptamers rely on the Python package [NUPACK](https://www.nupack.org/) as the target oracle, which is under a [Non-Commercial Academic Use license](https://docs.nupack.org/#license).
+Therefore, this package needs to be downloaded and installed separately upon acceptance of the license agreement.

 Finally, consider renaming the log directory and data directory arguments (if necessary) in `config/user/anonymous.yaml`

 ## Usage